estelaet/OrbitVision-System/README.md

 # 🌠 Vision

-OrbitVision-System aims to become a next-generation open-source aerospace intelligence platform integrating:
+OrbitVision-System aims to become a modern open-source satellite tracking and orbital intelligence platform capable of real-time monitoring, visualization, and analytics for space systems.

-- AI copilots
-- Autonomous drone fleets
-- Orbital analytics
-- Aerospace computer vision
-- Real-time simulations
-- Mission control systems

 ---

 <div align="center">

-## 🚀 Exploring Space Through AI & Vision
+## 🛰️ Tracking Space in Real Time

 Made with ❤️ by **Estelaet**